-- and secondly, this could lead to a spiralling of debt.
+- Secondly, this could lead to a spiralling of debt.
 The more the money rises with added interest each month, the less likely you are to be able to pay it back, and so the amount will continue to grow month on month.

 If you shop around you will find that some companies will offer a tantalising "0% interest for your fist year".
-This is actually a great deal.
-It means that if you borrow £100 on your card and pay it back within the year, then you will only pay back £100.
+This means that if you borrow £100 on your card and pay it back within the year, then you will only pay back £100.
 No extra costs and no interest payments added each month.
+It's a great way to borrow without interest.
 Beware though, you will still have to pay the minimum monthly payment on the amount you borrow or you will be charged.

 This can be a great way to pay off big costs like a holiday.
 If you know that you can count on income coming in each month in order to help you pay back the entire sum over the whole year, then it’s a good way to borrow money without paying interest on it.
 But watch out, once the year is up the APR will rise.
 Don’t let this catch you out.
-I recommend having a clear balance by the end of the year, and then cutting up the card and closing the account.
-Then begin the process again for looking around for a new credit card with a better interest rate.
+Ensure that you have cleared balance by the end of the year.